seberg/pytest-valgrind/README.md

 To then use it, use a normal pytest invocation giving the `--valgrind` option, however, you also need to run everything in valgrind itself.

-The easiest way to do this is (requires python 3.6 I believe).
-There is an example test run in the example folder (which fails the valgrind tests), as noted in the tests you can run it using:
+The easiest way to do this is (requires python 3.6 I believe) is the sample invocation below (or similar pytest command).
+There is an example test in the `example` subfolder, which includes a similar invocation as documentation:
 ```
 PYTHONMALLOC=malloc valgrind --show-leak-kinds=definite --log-file=/tmp/valgrind-output \
     python -m pytest -vv --valgrind --valgrind-log=/tmp/valgrind-output